abemedia/jquery-smoove/README.md

 ## Demo

-Visit [ABE Media Web Design](http://abemedia.co.uk) to see the plugin in action.
+Visit [ABE Media Web Design](http://abemedia.co.uk) and scroll down the page to see the plugin in action.

 ## Copyright